 The committee is connected to local networks of practitioners and court users across New Zealand, and liaises with the Minister for Courts, the Ministry of Justice and the judiciary on courthouse issues.

-Mark Wilton, the convenor of the Courthouse Committee, is the Police Prosecution Service's Principal Prosecutor and is based at Police National Headquarters in Wellington.
+Mark Wilton, the convenor of the Courthouse Committee, is the National Legal Counsel for the Police Prosecution Service and is based at Police National Headquarters in Wellington.